Webpages with HTML & CSS

-In this session, students delve into different text styling tools, including ways to change the color, size, style, and font.
+In this lesson, students delve into different text styling tools, including ways to change the color, size, style, and font.
 This will help students more easily personalize and design their websites.

 - 6. ContainersUse containers to organize your website.

-In this session, students learn all about containers and how to use them.
+In this lesson, students learn all about containers and how to use them.
 Students will get familiar with the syntax, function, and place of containers.

 - 7. ClassesDefine your own selectors using classes.

-In this session, classes expand on our previous knowledge of IDs as identifiers for HTML elements.
+In this lesson, classes expand on our previous knowledge of IDs as identifiers for HTML elements.
 Learning about classes gives students another identifier to operate specified tasks for elements.

 - 8. Box ModelView HTML elements through the eyes of a browser.

-In this session, students are introduced to the box model, the browser’s way of viewing HTML elements.
+In this lesson, students are introduced to the box model, the browser’s way of viewing HTML elements.
 Students will learn how the box model organizes and positions HTML elements on your screen.